DarkEsteves/IcarusMods/README.md

 ## Description:

-- Dark-UndersuitsPlus enhances existing undersuits with improved stats and better balance, making them more useful throughout progression without breaking immersion, compatibility and original identity
+- Dark-UndersuitsPlus enhances all undersuits by improving their stats and overall usefulness, while keeping their original role and balance intact.
+This mod is designed to make undersuits feel more rewarding throughout progression, especially in harsher environments and longer expeditions.
+Features

+-Improved undersuit stats

+-Better survivability and efficiency

+-Slots Changed

+-Fully compatible with vanilla progression

 --- Dark-UndersuitsPlus v1.0
 - 30/11/24

+--- Dark-UndersuitsPlus v1.1
+- 05/04/26
 -----------------------------------------------------------
 ///////////////////////////////////////////////////////////
 -----------------------------------------------------------